sau412/coinhive_pool/README.md

 * php5 or php7
 * jQuery 3.1.1

+## Installation
+* Copy files to web folder
+* Import DB scheme from base.sql
+* Write your settings in settings.php

 ## How it works
 Users mine for monero with coinhive script.
 Site aggregates statistics (hashes) and allow payouts in several coins.